Conquer Back Pain - Restore Function - Move With Confidence - Perform Better

 Inner Light Yoga and Wellness studio in Vernon, BC, Canada.

-Prior to adopting yoga therapy as a full time profession, Roger was a medical scientist specialising in physiology, biochemistry, molecular genetics and pharmacology.
+Prior to adopting yoga instructing as a full time profession, Roger was a medical scientist specialising in physiology, biochemistry, molecular genetics and pharmacology.
 This work primarily involved the discovery and development of new diagnostics and products for human medicine.
 Within this, he worked extensively with patients with severe acute and chronic pain conditions.
 Roger’s work in science has extended into business where as CEO he has founded and managed international companies.

 Roger has a lifetime involvement in sports and outdoor activities.
 He has been a representative rugby league and rugby union player and has extensive involvement in managing the performance and injury rehabilitation of rugby players and teams.
 This experience, together with his training and practice in science, yoga and yoga therapy have contributed to his extensive background in injury and pain management.